 Swimming many do it for exercise.
 Few do it for a noble cause.

-For over a decade, community members have put their love of swimming into motion to raise funds for the Child Life Program at Winthrop-University Hospital a vital, philanthropically supported program through which specially trained Child Life Specialists help children and their families understand and cope with hospitalization.
+For over a decade, community members have put their love of swimming into motion to raise funds for the Child Life Program at NYU Winthrop Hospital a vital, philanthropically supported program through which specially trained Child Life Specialists help children and their families understand and cope with hospitalization.

 Jr. Committee Members

 A special thank you to all of the members of the Swim-a-thon Committee for their exceptional work in helping to make the 2014 event such a success.

 "We were embarking on the expansion of the pediatric floor and I wanted to involve the community in this healthy activity while at the same time help kids become conscious of philanthropy," recalled Dr. Marino.

 So in 2002, Dr. Marino conceptualized the first Annual Swim-a-thon, an event where swimmers of all ages and skill levels come together at Hofstra University's Swim Center each spring to enjoy swimming laps while raising funds for a worthy cause.